Find a Law Firm

-Find an Approved Solicitor on the Cambridge Building Society
+Find an Approved Solicitor on the Cambridge Building Society Conveyancing Panel

-Frequently asked questions relating to the Cambridge Building Society Conveyancing Panel
+Examples of recent questions relating to the Cambridge Building Society Conveyancing Panel

 If you haven't yet instructed a solicitor to do anything for you and have just received quotes, you're perfectly free to choose a different solicitor to carry out your work for you.
 The best way is to get recommendations from friends or family who have actually used the solicitor or conveyancer you're considering.